menghot/airflow/docs/apache-airflow-providers-apache-spark/connections/spark.rst

     * ``deploy-mode`` - Whether to deploy your driver on the worker nodes (cluster) or locally as an external client (client).
     * ``spark-binary`` - The command to use for Spark submit.
 Some distros may use ``spark2-submit``.
 Default ``spark-submit``.
 Only ``spark-submit``, ``spark2-submit`` or ``spark3-submit`` are allowed as value.
     * ``namespace`` - Kubernetes namespace (``spark.kubernetes.namespace``) to divide cluster resources between multiple users (via resource quota).
+    * ``spark-master-rest-url`` - The url to use for polling the driver status, typically, Spark run as standalone cluster mode

 When specifying the connection in environment variable you should specify it using URI syntax.